Defendant takes stand in trial over killing of Ahmaud Arbery

 McMichael's testimony came as defense attorneys opened their case by building on arguments that their clients were lawfully trying to stop burglaries in their neighborhood in Georgia.
 The three defendants are white.
 Arbery was Black.

+He also testified about his firearms training from when he served in the Coast Guard.

+“What we’re taught is everybody has a weapon.
+Hands or fists are a weapon,” he said.

-Superior Court Judge Timothy Walmsley denied renewed requests for a mistrial and to grant a directed verdict acquitting all three defendants on murder charges.
+The defense began presenting its case after Superior Court Judge Timothy Walmsley denied renewed requests for a mistrial and a directed verdict acquitting all three defendants on murder charges.
 Defense attorneys argued that the prosecutors’ case was legally insufficient to support convictions.

 The prosecution rested on Tuesday after eight days of testimony from 23 witnesses.